Wilderness First Aid (WFA)

 - Course Capacity: 10 – 18

-Contact us at email@example.com to set up a class at the USNWC or at your facility for your group.
+There are no scheduled courses at this time.
+Check back soon for additional dates, or contact us at email@example.com to set up a class at the USNWC or at your facility for your group.
 Additional charges and requirements will apply for courses scheduled off-site from the USNWC.